Applications for Special Guardianship Orders and the Special Guardianship Support Scheme

 If the child with respect to whom a Special Guardianship Order is in force dies, the Special Guardian must take reasonable steps to give notice of that fact to:

-- Each parent of the child with Parental Responsibility; and
+- Each parent of the child with Parental Responsibility;

-- Each guardian of the child.
+- Each guardian of the child;

 Appendix 1: Good Practice: Getting it Right First Time